Orelbenr/cryptopals-writeups/Set7_Hashes/README.md

                 return m1, m2, hash_out
 ```

-Then, we create *ExpandableMessage* class which generate the discussed set, and produce a message with length of our own choice:
+Then, we create *ExpandableMessage* class which generates the discussed set, and produce a message with a length of our own choice:
 ```python
 class ExpandableMessage:
     def __init__(self, k: int, initial_state: bytes):